Hungsiu/Media2024Unity/index.md

 ### Add C# Script

-Create a new folder within the "Assets" folder and name it "Scripts"
+Create a new folder within the "Assets" folder and rename it "Scripts"

-Right-click on the "Scripts" folder, then select "Create" and click on "C# Script" to add a new C# file
+Right-click on the "Scripts" folder, then select "Create" and click on "C# Script" to add a new C# script

-Name this C# file "Player"
+Rename this C# script "Player" and drag this C# script onto the "Player"

 ![Image](./images/CreateCSharpScript.png)